EduardoZepeda/coffee-bytes-hugo/content/posts/go/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 Both languages are characterized by fast code production.

-The **compilation of go is extremely fast** and, although it might be slightly slower to run than if you were using C++ or Rust, product development and MVPs should take less time than with those languages.
+The **compilation of go is extremely fast** and, although it might be slightly slower to run than if you were using C++ or the [hard to learn Rust language]({{< ref path="/posts/rust/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.md" lang="en" >}}), product development and MVPs should take less time than with those languages.

-{{<ad>}}

 ## Which one is faster Python vs Go?